lolzorz/oc2lua/README.md

 * You'd better not to write C-function

 * You'd can only use such for loop grammar

+* Can not convert NSString yet, and I think you'd better add string by hand after converting.
+Because some complex string may interference the regular expressions to convert.

+* Can not convert BOOL yet, but commint soon.:)

 ``` c
 for(type name = value1; name < value2; type++) {